hujhax/austin-improv-wiki/Performers/AIC Wiki Style Guide.md

 * Try and use the canonical name of a page if possible.
 For example, the canonical name for that festival we all call "OOB" is [[The Out Of Bounds Comedy Festival]].
 * If you wish to refer to a page using a non-canonical name, you can add it to the link as:
  <nowiki>[[The Out Of Bounds Comedy Festival|OOB]]</nowiki>
 * When creating a page, try and keep in mind what non-canonical names might be used to search for that page.
-For examples, the troupe [[Troupes/The Seven Eight Sevens]] might be referred to as:
+For examples, the troupe [[Troupes/The Seven Eight Sevens|The Seven Eight Sevens]] might be referred to as:
 	* The Seven Eight Sevens
 	* Seven Eight Sevens
 	* The 787s